hsinghweb/eag-v2-s5/README.md

   - Request to "Email me the result"
   - The agent will send the query and result to your configured email

+- **Step-by-step Reasoning**:
+  - The agent reasons step by step, tags each reasoning type, and performs self-checks for correctness.
+  - All function calls are made in strict JSON format for reliability and traceability.

+- **Fallback Handling**:
+  - If a tool fails or the agent is uncertain, it will call a fallback reasoning tool and log the step.

 ## 🛠 Development

 ### Project Structure
-- `ai_agent.py`: Core AI agent logic and tool integration
+- `ai_agent.py`: Core AI agent logic, conversation memory, and tool integration
-- `server.py`: Flask server for handling requests
-- `mcp-server.py`: MCP server for tool execution
+- `mcp-server.py`: MCP server for tool execution, including fallback reasoning
 - `chrome-extension/`: Frontend Chrome extension code
+- `requirements.txt` / `pyproject.toml`: Python dependencies and project metadata

 ### Dependencies
 - Backend:
-  - Flask
+  - mcp
   - python-dotenv
   - google-generativeai
-  - mcp (custom tool server)
+  - Pillow
+  - pywinauto
+  - pywin32
+  - python-pptx
+  - typer
+  - anyio
+  - httpx
+  - flask[async]
+  - flask-cors
+  - pydantic

 - Frontend:
   - Vanilla JavaScript
   - Modern CSS with Flexbox

+- Tooling:
+  - [uv](https://github.com/astral-sh/uv) for fast Python environments
+  - [ruff](https://github.com/astral-sh/ruff) for linting (configured in `pyproject.toml`)

 ## 🐛 Troubleshooting